Keyshia Cole: 2014–2018: Point of No Return and 11:11 Reset

 In March 2014, Cole debuted the title and first two singles for her sixth studio album Point of No Return, "Rick James", which features American rapper Juicy J, and "Next Time (Won't Give My Heart Away)".
 On April 2, 2014, Cole and Australian rapper Iggy Azalea released a cover version of Diana Ross' "I'm Coming Out", for The Other Woman movie soundtrack.
 The second single from Point of No Return, "She", was released on June 24.
-The song's lyrics sparked lesbian speculations about Cole before she clarified that the true meaning of the song was self-love.
 Cole embarked on the Point of No Return Tour on July 12 in Rochester, New York; the tour included 22 dates that ran through to August 25.
 Point of No Return was released on October 7, 2014, featuring guest appearances from 2 Chainz, Juicy J, Future, Gavyn Rhone, Wale, and August Alsina.
 The album became Cole's third number-one R&B album and her sixth consecutive album to debut within the top 10 in the United States.
 All of the tracks on the album received music videos, which were released separately.
 The same month of the album's release, American singer K. Michelle announced that she and Cole would reportedly go on a tour together in January 2015.